gosis/Country-Encyclopedia/README.md

 # Offline-First Country Searcher

 Country searcher test using [restcountries.com](https://restcountries.com/v3.1/all) as the data source.
-- Implements an offline first country search and detail view
+- Implements an offline first country search using `Trie` and indexed key value caches
 - Provides A `ViewModel` that **fetches** and **stores country data locally** using `SwiftData`.
-- Data is indexed using Key value stores and `Trie` for faster search and O(1) lookup for most cases
+- Provides 2 Views as Examples implementing the `ViewModel`

 ---

 ## Getting Started

-* To use `CountrSearchViewModel` your app must use `SwiftData` and must provide access to `modelContext`
+* To use `CountrSearchViewModel` your app must use `SwiftData` and must provide access to its `modelContext`
-* Copy `CountrSearchViewModel` contents  to your project or extract into a Swift Package
+* Copy `CountrSearchViewModel` contents  to your project or extract them into a Swift Package
-* Initialise `CountrySearchViewModel` as the `ViewModel` for your view that needs to load/use country data
+* Initialise `CountrySearchViewModel` as the `ViewModel` for your view that will use country data
 * Use public functions on `CountrySearchViewModel` from within background context using Swift `async/await`

 ---